Living Will (Advance Decision) Template

 It’s also wise to review and update your living will periodically.
 Changes in your health or personal circumstances might mean that your preferences evolve over time.

 For those concerned about accessibility, remember that your living will should be easy to locate when needed.
 Consider storing it in the same secure place as your other important documents, and inform a trusted person—whether it be a family member, friend, or legal advisor—of its whereabouts.
+I'd recommend that you also provide a copy to your GP and/or anyone responsible for your care.

 Where can I get a template for a living will?